Pharmaceutical Industry at a Glance Nationalities of companies generating the top pharmaceutical products in terms of global sales Trends in 2018

 As mentioned earlier, the technical classification of active ingredients in 2018 included 59 small molecule drugs and 41 biopharmaceuticals.
 The number of pharmaceuticals by their nationality is shown in Figures 4 and 5.

 Eight of the 10 drugs of Japanese origin were small molecule drugs, and two were biopharmaceuticals, as in 2017.
-In addition, the number of UK-origin medicines increased by two, but all were low-molecular-weight medicines, as was the case in 2017.
+In addition, the number of UK-origin medicines increased by two, but all were low molecular weight medicines, as in 2017.

 On the other hand, Swiss-origin pharmaceuticals had 8 biopharmaceuticals and 2 small molecule drugs out of 10, an increase in biopharmaceuticals over 2017.
 In addition, all six Danish-origin medicines were biopharmaceuticals, including one new addition to the list of top products this year.
 For drugs of U.S. origin, 19 of the 48 products were biopharmaceuticals.